 Which International UPS Services Are Subject to Broker Fees?

-If you use UPS international air service (i.e. UPS Worldwide Express®, UPS Worldwide Saver® and UPS Worldwide Expedited®), routine brokerage fees like Entry Preparation fees are included, but any additional brokerage fees that are applicable are not included.
-UPS International ground services (UPS® Standard to Canada or Mexico) does incur routine brokerage fees and any additional brokerage fees that are applicable.
+For instance, if you use a UPS international air service (i.e. UPS Worldwide Express®, UPS Worldwide Saver®, and UPS Worldwide Expedited®), routine brokerage fees like Entry Preparation fees are included in the cost of postage, but any additional brokerage fees that are applicable are not included.
+On the other hand, UPS International ground services (UPS® Standard to Canada or Mexico) incur both routine brokerage fees and any additional brokerage fees that are applicable.

 Pirate Ship Doesn’t Include Broker Fees in the Cost of Labels